Reaction: ATP + hydrogenobyrinic acid a,c-diamide + Co2+ + H2O = ADP + phosphate + cob(II)yrinate a,c-diamide + H+

 Systematic name: hydrogenobyrinic-acid-a,c-diamide:cobalt cobalt-ligase (ADP-forming)

-Comments: This enzyme, which forms part of the aerobic cobalamin biosynthesis pathway, is a type I chelatase, being heterotrimeric and ATP-dependent.
+Comments: This enzyme, which forms part of the aerobic (late cobalt insertion) cobalamin biosynthesis pathway, is a type I chelatase, being heterotrimeric and ATP-dependent.
 It comprises two components, one of which corresponds to CobN and the other is composed of two polypeptides, specified by cobS and cobT in Pseudomonas denitrificans, and named CobST .
-Hydrogenobyrinic acid is a very poor substrate.
+Hydrogenobyrinate is a very poor substrate.
 ATP can be replaced by dATP or CTP but the reaction proceeds more slowly.
-CobN exhibits a high affinity for hydrogenobyrinic acid a,c-diamide.
+CobN exhibits a high affinity for hydrogenobyrinate a,c-diamide.
 The oligomeric protein CobST possesses at least one sulfhydryl group that is essential for ATP-binding.
-Once the Co2+ is inserted, the next step in the pathway ensures that the cobalt is ligated securely by reducing Co(II) to Co(I).
-This step is carried out by EC 22.214.171.124, cob(II)yrinic acid a,c-diamide reductase.
+See EC 184.108.40.206, sirohydrochlorin cobaltochelatase, for the cobaltochelatase that participates in the anaerobic cobalamin biosynthesis pathway.

 Links to other databases: BRENDA, EXPASY, KEGG, Metacyc, CAS registry number: 81295-49-0